 There have also been statements from the various individuals involved with 21 that suggest the company will be going after the general public with their products and services.
 Co-founder Balaji Srinivasan told the Wall Street Journal that the products being built by 21 are analogous to the 56k modems that were developed as part of the core infrastructure for the Internet.
 Marc Andreessen had similar comments to share when asked for his views on 21 Inc.

 It seems that 21 will be another bitcoin-focused company attempting to bring the digital currency to a mainstream user base.
 While there are plenty of bitcoin companies out there attempting to satisfy the core bitcoin community, only a handful of them have the resources to bring cryptocurrency to the masses.
 21 appears to be one such company.
+It’s also said to be working on an automated trading software called the Bitcoin Loophole.

 UPDATE: Pantera Capital has described 21 as a “stealth company bringing Bitcoin to the mass-market through the ‘Internet of Things.'” via the portfolio section of their website.